andredesousa/angular-lighthouse/README.md

 The next scripts should be executed in a console inside the root directory:

+- `start` - Runs the application.
 - `check` - Runs all checks.
 - `lint` - Runs several static code analysis.
 - `lint:fix` - Applies lint rules to project code.
 - `test` - Runs the unit tests.
+- `test:watch` - Runs the unit tests.
+- `test` - Runs the unit tests.
+- `audit` - Runs the audit tests.
-- `clean` - Deletes the temporary files.
+- `build` - Builds the dist files.
+- `release` - Builds an Docker image.

 For more details, read the [npm scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts) documentation.